AynalemN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. What about 2? -Display the content of /etc/passwd and /etc/hosts
 4. Last lines of a file - a script to display the last 10 lines of /etc/passwd
-5. I'd prefer the first ones actually - Displays the first 10 lines of /etc/passwd
+5. I'd prefer the first ones actually - Displays the first 10 lines of /etc/passwd Line #2 - a script that sisplays the third line of the file